levin-riegner/logging_flutter/README.md

 3. Update the [README.md](README.md) file if necessary.
 4. Run `dart doc` to update the documentation.
 5. Run `dart pub publish --dry-run` to ensure the package can be published successfully.
-6. Create a new tag with the release version `git tag -a x.y.z && git push --tags`.
+6. Create a new tag with the release version `git tag -a x.y.z -m "x.y.z" && git push --tags`.
 7. Navigate to [GitHub Releases](https://github.com/levin-riegner/logging_flutter/releases) and create a new release for the previously created tag, including the [CHANGELOG.md](CHANGELOG.md) changes.
 8. Finally run `dart pub publish` to deploy the project.